DjordjeMandic/LeagueFPSBoost/README.md

 ## Versioning

 Versioning system:
- - Major Version: Incremented there is a lot of new features added at once compared to last update.
+ - Major Version: Incremented if there is a lot of new features added at once compared to last update.
- - Minor Version: Few new features added and bug fixes.
+ - Minor Version: Some new features added and bug fixes.
  - Last 2 numbers changed only for hot fixes or rebuild.

 ## Authors